ACOyster/Orbital-Fixation/README.md

 - Increase cost from 3600 metal to 5000 metal

 ##### Orbital Launcher
-- Made available in commander buildlist
+- Made available in commander build list

 ##### Anchor
-- Damage to orbital increased from 100/shot to 200/shot
+- Damage to orbital decreased from 150/shot to 65/shot
+- Health reduced from 2000 to 1500

 ## New Units
 ##### Perseid